...

 The Vegan-Friendly Restaurants in Takayama

 Hida Takayama is famous for its Hida beef.
-So most restaurants sell Hida beef sushi, Hida beef burger, Hida beef hot pot, or Shabushabu… which made us worry about whether we would be able to find a place for lunch.
+Most restaurants sell Hida beef sushi, Hida beef burger, Hida beef hot pot, or Shabushabu.
+So, where to eat in Takayama if you are a vegan or vegetarian?

-The great news is the city is rather vegan-friendly compared to many other regional destinations in Japan.
-So, refer to our Guide to the Vegan-Friendly Restaurants in Takayama to plan your visit!
+The great news is that the city has a couple of vegan/vegetarian-friendly restaurants.
+Refer to our Guide to the Vegan-Friendly Restaurants in Takayama to plan your visit!

 You can easily spend a whole day wandering around the Furui Machinami (古い町並).
-This area only consists of traditional Japanese houses and is not only the most popular shopping district in Takayama but also where many museums are located.
+This area consists solely of traditional Japanese houses and is not only the most popular shopping district in Takayama but also home to many museums.

-Kami-Sannomachi (上三之町) is especially crowded because of all the restaurants, cafes, craft shops, and sake stores.
-Kami-Ninomachi (上二之町), on the other hand, is mostly filled with museums.
+Kami-Sannomachi (上三之町) is especially crowded because of all the restaurants, cafés, craft shops, and sake stores.
+Kami-Ninomachi (上二之町), on the other hand, is mainly filled with museums.

 Shōfūen Matsuno Tea Stall (松風園 まつの茶舗)